FLATLAY/flatlayWiki/flatlay-user-story.md

 Merchant user invites a creative user to a special campaign the creative user approve and send a photo to the campaign, so the campaign has the photo as the content of the campaign.

 ![Screenshot 166](/uploads/screenshot-166.png "Screenshot 166")

+Immediately after the "creative user" approved or rejected the campaign, rsvp property will be set "true or false". [rsvp: true/fase]
 **Open campaigns**:
 *Creator applys for an open campaign*
 A Merchant can create a public campaign called "Open campaign"  and every creative user can see those campaigns.